RaviSamaratunga/RaviSamaratunga/README.md

 I love working on interesting projects in my free time.
 Here are a few of my recent projects:

-1. TRND Store - Personal website that I created and designed to start an online shop.
+1. TRND Store - Personal website that I created and designed to start an online shop 🛒.
 2. Heart of the City Project - Employed the utilization of Figma to design a website for the Heart of the City ❤️.
-3. Business Strategy Plan for Mcdonald's - Group project to create a strategic plan for Mcdonald's to promote innovation and sustainability.
+3. Business Strategy Plan for Mcdonald's - Group project to create a strategic plan for Mcdonald's to promote innovation and sustainability 🍟.
-4. Feature Wedding Business Plan - Group project to showcase a business plan for the Feature Wedding company to help them succeed.
+4. Feature Wedding Business Plan - Group project to showcase a business plan for the Feature Wedding company to help them succeed 👰 .

 ## Let's Connect!